Three Fundamental Truths About Inventory Planning: Sage Inventory Advisor to the Rescue

 Inventory experts share what they’ve learned over decades of working on the problems of optimal replenishment.
 After working with thousands of companies over decades, the team behind Sage Inventory Advisor has learned these three fundamental truths about inventory planning.

-1. Balance Is The Goal
+1. Balance Is the Goal

-All inventory-based companies—distributors, manufacturers and retailers—are challenged by the competing goals of having just enough stock on hand to meet demand, while avoiding warehouses full of excess product.
+All inventory-based companies — distributors, manufacturers and retailers — are challenged by the competing goals of having just enough stock on hand to meet demand, while avoiding warehouses full of excess product.
 Achieving a balance is critical.

 2. Time Is Being Wasted